microsoft/mssql-docker/linux/preview/examples/mssql-mlservices/README.md

 > **Note:**
 > The Dockerfile does not install the mssql-tools (e.g. sqlcmd) - to add them to the dockerfile or install on the host, see https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility?view=sql-server-ver15

+> **NOTE**
+> The dockerfile uses the Ubuntu 16.04 base image and the matching SQL server repository for SQL server 2019
+> in the "CU" version.
+See https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-change-repo for more info about available repository types (2017/2019 and preview, CU and GDR)

+> **NOTE**
+> According to the official documentation for SQL Server on Linux (at https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-linux-ver15),
+> now also Ubuntu 18.04 is supported - also Docker for Windows is listed (but not which variant: WSL, LCOW, Hyper-V Moby, ... what a mess for _write once ship everywhere_)

 ## Run
 1. Once you have built the container image, you can run it by running the following command: